-Discharger compliance with this General Order, including the implementation of minimum salt control BPTC measures and additional salt controls in response to exceedances of the FDS threshold will control salinity in discharges and will protect water quality.
+Discharger compliance with this General Order, including the implementation of minimum salt control BPTC measures and additional salt controls in response to exceedances of the FDS threshold will control salinity in discharges and protect water quality.

+Chemical use, product loss from grape juice and wine, and biological reactions during process water storage and treatment can increase or decrease the pH of process water.
+The pH of water determines the solubility and biological availability of chemical constituents such as nutrients and heavy metals.
+Low or high pH of process water discharged to land can deteriorate soil health and mobilize metals, potentially degrading the underlying groundwater quality.
+Winery process water that is neutralized to a pH between 6.0 and 9.0 prior to discharge to land will minimize the potential for negative impacts to soil biological treatment, crop growth, and groundwater quality.

+To minimize the risk from inadvertent or accidental winery waste or domestic wastewater discharges offsite or impacts to water supply sources, this General Order requires setbacks (minimum horizontal distances) to prevent discharging too closely to surface waters, water supply wells (e.g., drinking water wells, agricultural irrigation wells), and the facility property line.
+Such setbacks reduce the risk of direct and indirect discharges (e.g., spills from a berm, pond, or other containment failure, percolation or groundwater flow containing constituents traveling over time towards a well) by increasing the travel distance to the site feature, which also allows time to detect, prevent, and mitigate potential impacts.

 Process Water Ponds

-Ponds provide process water storage, mixing, equalization, treatment, disposal, and operational flexibility for wineries.
+Process water ponds (also referred to as ponds) provide process water storage, mixing, equalization, treatment, disposal, and operational flexibility for wineries.
 Most ponds settle suspended solids, ponds with aeration reduce BOD, and ponds with alternating aerobic and anoxic zones remove nitrogen.
 Constructed wetlands (engineered vegetated ponds) reduce BOD and nitrates and are effective as a polishing step prior to land application.

 Pond size and land disposal acreage are interrelated; more available storage means less area is needed for land application or subsurface disposal, and vice versa.
 This balance is determined by site conditions and constraints, process water volume and quality, treatment objectives, costs, and operational resources.

 Ponds are sized using normal year and wet year water balances (calculated monthly).
 The water balance accounts for pond inputs (e.g., process water generation, precipitation) and pond outputs (e.g., process water use, evaporation).
-The water balance can also be used to identify water shortfalls and when supplemental water may be needed to augment process water use to meet seasonal crop needs.
+The water balance can also be used to identify water shortfalls and when supplemental water may be needed to augment process water supplies to meet seasonal crop needs.

 Ponds are sometimes emptied before the start of crush to maximize available capacity when process water generation is highest.
 Water levels tend to increase throughout the fall and winter, when crop needs are low and precipitation is high, and begin to drop during the spring and summer growing seasons when water use is higher to meet crop demand.